-During the 6th century BCE, it was considered that control over women’s sexuality and reproductive potential was very important for the purpose of transmission of property along patrilineal lines and for the perpetuation and maintenance of the endogamous caste structure.
-The effective means for maintaining such control were strengthening patriarchal authority within the household and emphasizing certain rules related to marriage and the chastity of women.
-The Buddhist texts state that the most approved form of marriage is the one which is approved by the parents and where both the bride and groom are chaste and young.
+During the 6th century BCE, regulating women’s sexuality and reproduction became significant for the purpose of transferring property along patrilineal lines and for the perpetuation and maintenance of the endogamous caste structure.
+This was an effective means for maintaining control, strengthening patriarchy within family and emphasising codes of conduct relating to the virtues of women and marriages.
+The Buddhist texts informs that the most approved form of marriage is the one which is approved by the parents and where both the bride and groom are chaste and young.
 The Buddhist text Vinaya Pitaka mentions ten different kinds of union between a woman and a man.
 The chhandavasini union was considered the union where the woman stays with a man by her own wish.
 Except the chhandavasini union, all other unions involved either a sort of financial exchange or the woman remained in a subordinate position.
 On the other hand, the Dharmasutras mention eight different forms of marriages, the Brahma being considered the most celebrated form while the Paishacha being the most criticised.
-Its classification of various forms of marriage suggests the prevalence of various kinds of marriage practices, including bride price and dowry.
-The Gautama Dharmasutra (18.20-23) states that it is sinful for a father if he does not marry off his daughter within three months after she has attained puberty.
+It’s classification of various forms of marriages suggests the prevalence of various kinds of marriage practices, including bride price and dowry.
+The Gautama Dharmasutra (18.20-23) identifies that it is sinful for a father if he does not marry off his daughter within three months after she has attained puberty.
 According to Baudhayana Dharmasutra (4.1.12), a father should marry his daughter to any man, even if he does not possess any qualities, rather than keep her at home.
-Although the early Dharmasutras did not recommend widow remarriage, it still specified how long a wife should wait for her husband to return before she could remarry.
+Although the early Dharmasutras did not recommend widow remarriage, it specified the time period that the wife should wait for her husband to return before she could remarry.
 In matters related to niyoga, which is the ancient custom of a wife living with her brother-in-law or any other man in order to give birth to sons, these early texts have varied attitudes.
 While Gautama Dharmasutra (2.2.40) accepts such sons to be the legal heirs of property, the Baudhyana Dharmasutras does not.

 In matters related to property inheritance, both the Brahmanical and Buddhist texts have similar beliefs.
-The Buddhist texts state that the property of both the parents should go to the sons; if they do not have a son then it should go to the next of kin or the state.
+The Buddhist texts state that the property of both parents should go to the sons; if they do not have a son, then the property should go to the next of kin or the state.
 The Dharamsutras included the man’s brother, son, grandson, and great-grandson.
 However, it does mention daughters as inheritors, but it does not mention anything about wives.
 There was also a category of property that the wife brought from her paternal house called the stridhana.
 Although the Dharmasutras believed that this property was transferred from mother to daughter, it rejected the idea of it being the permanent property of the wife.

 A significant common feature between the Vedic era and 6th century BCE was that the people longed for sons, not daughters.
 Both in Buddhist and Brahmanical texts, preference has been given to sons over daughters in all aspects of life.
 Even the Buddhist text Samyutta Nikaya shows that Buddha himself supports the birth of a daughter because, in the future, she will become a loyal wife and give birth to male offspring.